 - Add in the flour, mustard powder, Pimentón, baking powder, salt, pepper, chilli powder – blitz one more time until it becomes a soft dough.

-- Lightly flour a rolling out board/work surface and divide the dough into two equal pieces.
+- Lightly flour a cutting board and divide the dough into two equal pieces.

 - Roll each piece into an even cylinder, about the size of a £2 coin.
 Wrap in cling film and refrigerate for about half an hour so that the butter firms back up again.